 |Photo: Boston Public Library - Flickr|

-To find many more seaworthy blog posts click here to sail to Sepia Saturday.
+To find many more rain related posts click here and ride your cow over to Sepia Saturday.